rob-allison/devart-template/project_summary.md

 http://youtu.be/B_uH1Exdfhw

-A Dart cmd line app is also provided at https://github.com/rob-allison/devart-template/blob/master/project_code/bloom/bin/cmdlinepop.dart - pass a directory as a cmd line arg and it will interactively populate it with flowers.
+A Dart cmd line app is also provided at https://github.com/rob-allison/devart-template/blob/master/project_code/bloom/bin/cmdlinepop.dart - pass a directory as a cmd line arg and it will interactively populate it, allowing you to choose which flowers to breed.

 ### User Interface